How Long Does Fresh Lime Juice Last In Fridge?

 • Proper storage of equipment: After use, clean and store juicers, bottles, and any other equipment used to extract or store lime juice in a clean and dry environment.

-See also How Does Lemon Juice Lighten Hair?
+See also Is Lemon Juice Good For Ulcer?

 By considering these factors – the quality of the lime, storage temperature, oxygen exposure, and contamination risks – you can maximize the freshness and longevity of your lime juice.
 Enjoy the zesty flavors of lime in your recipes and drinks for as long as possible.